warint/corridoR/README.md

-The author would like to thank the Center for Interuniversity Research and Analysis of Organizations (CIRANO, Montreal) for its support, as well as Thibault Senegas, Marine Leroi and Martin Paquette at SKEMA Global Lab in AI.
+The author would like to thank the Center for Interuniversity Research and Analysis of Organizations (CIRANO, Montreal) for its support, as well as Marine Leroi and Martin Paquette at CIRANO.
 The usual caveats apply.